 According to a FMCSA study, these are the top causes of fatal truck rollover crashes:

 - Driving too fast.
 The driver does not properly adjust his speed - in other words, slow down - to account for curves, road surface, intersections as well as the load carried.
 Speed is a contributing factor in 45% of rollover crashes.

 - Driver inattention.
 Driver distraction, falling asleep or just not paying attention can lead to a sudden direction change and ensuing rollover.

 - Steering performance.
 The driver over-corrects or counter-steers to stay in lane or to remain on the road.

 - Load variables or shifting.
 The driver is unaware of or doesn't account for the truck's load and its height, weight or security.

 Because these causes are primarily due to driver error, they are largely preventable.

 The FMCSA recommends moving away from the printed materials that are currently used in most truck driver training courses and instead using video instruction.
 Video is a better medium to help drivers recognize a developing rollover scenario.
 In addition, training simulations would allow the driver to experience the outcomes of driver mistakes in a risk-free environment.

 If you or a family member has been injured in a car accident with a truck or any other type of vehicle accident, or any type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.